shrainu/LD49/README.md

  A game made for Ludum Dare #49 in C# using Raylib.

  Team :
- * shrain - Head Programmer
+ * shrain - Programming
  * boggy - Game Design, Programming, Art
- * lolchicer - Something?
+ * lolchicer - Programming